Major Gifts Series Part 2: The Four Steps of Major Gifts Fundraising

 Eisenstein suggests having a team of one or two individuals from your organization meet with the prospect.
 It’s important that the prospect already know these individuals from previous conversations.
 Meet somewhere quiet, such as a closed office or meeting space convenient for the prospect.
 Avoid restaurants and cafes when possible, especially if they are hubs for busy, distracting crowds.

 Your meeting should flow organically if you’ve prepared ahead of time.
-If you are working in a team, establish beforehand who will open the meeting, make the ask, and close the meeting, respectively.
+Most of all, if you are working in a team, establish beforehand who will open the meeting, make the ask, and close the meeting, respectively.
 The ask itself should be very specific: a specific amount for a specific purpose, even if that purpose is for operating costs – “the overall support of the organization.”

 - Who will follow up with your donors?